adap/flower/doc/source/implementing-strategies.rst

 The :code:`Strategy` abstraction
 --------------------------------

-All strategy implementation are derived from the abstract base class `flwr.server.strategy.Strategy`, both built-in implementations and third party implementations.
+All strategy implementation are derived from the abstract base class :code:`flwr.server.strategy.Strategy`, both built-in implementations and third party implementations.
 This means that custom strategy implementations have the exact same capabilities at their disposal as built-in ones.

 The strategy abstraction defines a few abstract methods that need to be implemented: